Joao-S-Martins/faasl/www/wintersmith/contents/homeitems/caroling/index.md

 This is a fun, casual, and optional gig for our musicians who enjoy surprising crowds with a little Christmas music.
 Uniforms will be left at home, but remember to dress warmly.

-Keep you eyes on our Facebook page for last-minute updates and announcements.
+Keep you eyes on our Facebook page for last-minute updates and announcements.<br>
+For questions, call John Martins at {directify{John Martins:phone}}